Who we are

 After studying Architectural Forming at the technical school in Bruges, Jason Slabbynck started his training as an architect at Sint-Lucas in Ghent.
 In 2012 he graduated as a Master of Science in architecture.
 After working shortly in Brussels he moved to Rotterdam to work in the international office of MVRDV.
 Their he worked on the new collection building for the Boijmans van Beuningen museum which is now being constructed in Rotterdam.
-On this moment he is active at Architectuuratelier Dertien12 in Bruges.
-There he collaborated with the south Korean office OBBA (Office Beyond Boundaries Architecture) for the creation of the Floating Island for the art and architecture Triennial in Bruges.
+In 2015 he moved back to Bruges to start at Architectuuratelier Dertien12.
+Their he worked on a wide range of projects including the creation of the Floating Island, an art and architecture installation designed by the south Korean office OBBA for the Triennial in Bruges.

 Three aspects form a red thread through the works of Jason Slabbynck.
 Firstly his architectural background, through which he succeeds to make strong formal choices.
 Secondly, his desire to tackle projects that differ greatly from one another (from the design of a small object to the design of an urban master plan) with the same sensitivity.
 Thirdly, to let himself be challenged, again and again, by working together with artists from other disciplines.